gaehlerm/SoftwareEngineering/README.md

 Once you use json on a more serious project, you might want to use a schema to check your files for correctness.
 You may use different schema for different versions of your interface.
 And before you write a schema by hand, there are tools around to do it.
 You only have to make sure your json file contains all possible fields in order to get a complete schema.

-Thanks to schema, json is also a meta language.
+Thanks to schemas, json is also a meta language.
 It is possible to define a general pattern of how the json file should look like.
 This defines a standard which enables easy file exchange between different projects.

 The following code creates a json file: